funakoshi2718/funakoshi-miner/README.md

 Funakoshi Equihash<144,5> Cuda Miner

-In release v4.1 performance of EquiHash<144, 5> has jumped.
+In release v4.2 performance of EquiHash<144, 5> has been improved.

 Funakoshi-Miner is the fastest miner for **Bitcoin-Gold** with the new Proof-Of-Work algorithm,